-The notes seen in the two blog posts below are for Experiment 10: A Speedy Electric Motor, on the website:
+The notes seen in the two blog posts below are for Experiment 10: A Speedy Electric Motor, on

 http://www.charlesedisonfund.org/